LibertyCSUIL/Virtual/README.txt

 Step Five, complete assignment.

-Step Six, add the homework to the repository:
+Step Six, add the virtual assignment to the repository:

 git add <assignment.java>

 Step Seven, commit the name of the homework with the date and time:

-EXAMPLE: git commit -m "Input, 07/02/2017 06:27PM"
+EXAMPLE: git commit -m "VarSum, 07/02/2017 06:27PM"

 git commit -m "<assignment>, <date> <time>"